-The CMR recognised that discretionary, ad-hoc physical intervention in the market was 'inherently problematic'.26 It recognised the difficulty for participants to predict when clamping will take effect and how it will impact upon dispatch and pricing outcomes.
+The CMR recognised that discretionary, ad-hoc physical intervention in the market was 'inherently problematic'.
+It recognised the difficulty for participants to predict when clamping will take effect and how it will impact upon dispatch and pricing outcomes.

-26 AEMC (2008), Congestion Management Review, Final Report, p.
+&lt;sup>29 AEMC (2008), Congestion Management Review, Final Report, p.
 125.